Efficient collaborative learning of the average treatment effect: Acknowledgment

-{We want to thank Stephanie Armbruster for helpful discussions and her effort in comparing ECO-ATE with existing methods.
-We want to thank Chongliang Luo for his help and guidance on the \textit{All of Us} platform.} This work was supported by National Institutes of Health (R01 GM148494).
+We thank Stephanie Armbruster and Chongliang Luo for their helpful discussions.
+We gratefully acknowledge All of Us participants for their contributions.
+This work was supported by National Institutes of Health (R01 GM148494) and Patient-Centered Outcomes Research Institute (PCORI) Project Program Award (ME-2024C1-37351).